 Lauren started her career in athletic sales which led her to student coaching and found her way to university recruiting.
 Lauren's passion for student and program development helped her cultivate programs at Zendesk.
 She developed and continues to grow the Zendesk university program globally.

-A passionate builder of communities and networks, Wahab Owolabi is the Founder of URx & Producer of the URx Conference.
-Wahab built the University Recruiting and Talent Programs function at Rubrik.
+Entrepreneur, community builder, and diversity advocate.
+Wahab Owolabi is the Founder of OneReq, URx & Producer of the URx Conference.
+Currently Wahab is also a Diversity Business Partner at Facebook and on the Board of ColorStack a non-profit organization that promotes the advancement of underrepresented college CS students.
+Previously, Wahab built the University Recruiting and Talent Programs function at Rubrik.
 Rubrik became an employer of choice amongst top engineering students and ranked in the top 10 of Linkedin's Career Launching Startups.
 Prior to Rubrik, Wahab was a Talent Partner at Andreessen Horowitz, building a network of top university talent and supporting portfolio company recruiting efforts.
 Previously, Wahab worked at both Stanford University and Carnegie Mellon University helping technology companies recruit university talent and helping students launch amazing technical careers.